 The combination of any kind of physical exercise and spending time in the great outdoors has a proven effect that makes you happier.
 So if you like kayaking go out and explore what waterways are out there!
 Kayak exercise helps you maintain a more active, healthy and happier lifestyle all while exploring new areas!

 Here are some of the Physical Benefits of Kayak Exercise

-Paddling a Kayak consistently helps your cardiovascular system which has great benefits for your heart.
+Paddling a Kayak consistently helps your cardiovascular system which has great benefits for your heart and immune system.
 Doing any physical activity helps with this however kayaking is one that is actually distracting in a good sort of way.
 How many normal people do cardiovascular exercises is go for a run or on the treadmill but it can be quite boring.
 Kayaking allows you to be out in nature and explore your water ways.
 This really distracts you from feeling the burn a lot of the times.

 Increased Muscle Strength in your back

 Kayaking is like the equivalent of doing a single arm dumbbell or seated cable row in that every stroke you take works the lats.
 While one of the arms is rowing back the other is being stretched and then contracted.
 The difference is you are doing this exercise for a longer period of time.